 But what does it mean?
-How does misalignment look?
+How do our business practices reflect our values?

 If you’re a Jean, this post is for you.
 This post is for me, too.
 For years I did things that I thought were “right” because some guy or gal on Youtube said I had to do them.
 They helped me beat the odds and do stuff fast.
 Hello, efficiency!